Paternity Cases: Unmarried Fathers

 Prior to the formal establishment of Paternity, a man who believes he is the biological Father of a child born out of wedlock should file a Notice with the Florida Putative Father Registry.
 Filing with this registry acts as a Notice to all persons that there is a claim of paternity and any action filed concerning the child, such as a Petition to Adopt the child, will have to be provided to the person claiming Paternity.

 If an unmarried man believes he is the father of a child but fails to register with the Putative Father Registry, he may forever lose his right to the child if the Mother places the child for adoption.
 In such cases, the Father may not have the right to set aside the adoption because of his failure to register.
 Contested “Parental Authority” and Parenting Plan cases require expert testimony and several days of trial.
-If you are experiencing this issue Pasco Family Divorce will help you with such case.
-Contact Us our attorney today!
+If you are experiencing this issue Pasco Family Divorce Lawyers will help your case.
+Contact our attorneys today!